 What is Applied Behavior (ABA) Analysis Therapy?

 Applied Behavior Analysis (ABA) is a type of therapeutic intervention that can improve social, communication, and learning skills through reinforcement techniques.
-In addition to improving general adaptive behaviors, such as social skills, learning skills, it can focus on a specific skill learning such as fine motor dexterity, hygiene, grooming, etc. ABA is effective for both children and adults with psychological conditions in a variety of settings, including schools, homes, and clinics.
-It has also been shown that consistent ABA therapy can significantly improve positive skills and behaviors and decrease the need for special services in the future.
+In addition to improving general adaptive behaviours, such as social skills, learning skills, it can focus on specific skill learning such as fine motor dexterity, hygiene, grooming, etc. Some also call it Autism Behavioural Therapy but it’s just one of ABA’s applications.
+ABA is effective for both children and adults with psychological conditions in a variety of settings, including schools, homes, and clinics.
+It has also been shown that consistent ABA therapy can significantly improve positive skills and behaviours and decrease the need for special services in the future

 ABA therapy programs can help: